 Yes.
 When the dealer buy a car with negative equity, they will need the settlement figure from the finance company.
 If you owe more to the finance company than the offer for your car, you will need to pay the full amount of outstanding finance to the dealer in order to settle it.

 Yes.
-When you've agreed to sell your car car to a dealer, they will come collect your car.
+When you've agreed the sale of your car to a dealer, they will come and collect your car.
 Free pickup from anywhere that suits you is a very important part of Wizzle.
 The winning dealer will find out where you want the car picked up from.
 It could be home, your work, a family members house.
-Then they'll come to you and collect it.
+Then they'll come to you and collect it personally or use a specialist vehicle collection company.

 When you put your car on Wizzle, we ask you for your name, number, email and postcode.
 We always store your details securely.
 We don't like spam, and we don't think you do either.
 We use your email and phone number so we can send you new offers on your car.
 Normally we use email, but from time to time we may phone you (which is why we like to know your name ) - especially if there's something we can do to help you get a better price.
 Every week, we invite dealers to take a look at cars local to them.
 Your address means we can match your car to the best local dealers and ask them to check out your car, so you can get more offers.

 Absolutely not.
-When you sell your car, we only give your contact details to the winning dealer.
-They need these so they can arrange payment and collection with you.
+When you choose Wizzle to help with the sale of your car, we only pass on your contact details to Dealers who make you an offer.
 We will always treat your details with care and respect.

 Yes.
 A dealer is not legally allowed to buy your car without the log book.
 This is also known as the Registration Certificate.
 It is the colourful document that you’ll have been given when you first got the car.
 If you've lost your V5 - don't panic, you can request a new one from the DVLA by filling out a V62 form.
 It'll cost £25 and will take about 2-4 weeks.